Alibaba-NLP/MultilangStructureKD/EUD/README.md

 # Enhanced Universal Dependency Parsing

 [Data](https://universaldependencies.org/iwpt20/data.html)
-In our settings, we concat all treebanks for each language.
+In our settings, we concat all treebanks for each language

 ## Preprocessing